Dashboard

 Principle 02

 Watch for velocity.
 Force production drops and bar speed slows before the client knows they're gassed.
-That's the real end of the set.
-Cut the rep there.
-After about 15 reps, the stimulus is gone regardless.
-Don't let sets drag past that.
+That slowdown is how you see proximity to failure without counting reps.
+When the bar slows noticeably, they're 1 to 2 reps from failure.
+That's where you cut it.
+After about 15 reps the stimulus is gone regardless, so don't let sets drag past that.
+You read failure with your eyes.
+The client never counts.

 Principle 03